User Control

 In UX design, ethical considerations of user control center on how designers respect user autonomy, ensure privacy and avoid manipulation.
 Designers must balance how they provide enough control to empower users while not overwhelming them with too many choices.
 Too much complexity can lead to frustration or decision paralysis, and undermine the user's autonomy and satisfaction.

 Privacy is a critical ethical concern.
 Users should control their personal information, and decide what to share and with whom.
-Designers must ensure that privacy settings are clear, accessible and allow users to opt-out easily from data collection or sharing.
+Designers have got to make sure that privacy settings are clear and accessible and let users opt-out easily from data collection or sharing.

-To avoid manipulation is another important aspect.
-Features to enhance user control should not trick users into making decisions against their interests.
+Another important aspect is to avoid manipulation.
+Features to enhance user control shouldn’t trick users into making decisions against their interests.
 Dark patterns, such as pre-selected consent boxes or misleading navigation, exploit user control for business gains, and raise ethical issues.

 What are some highly cited scientific articles on the subject of user control?